QMULAmplitudes/Gravity-Observables-from-Amplitudes/README.md

-tree_level_5_point.m    -File containing the tree-level 5 point HEFT amplitude with 4 scalars and 1 outgoing gravitons, tree_level_6_point.m    -File containing the tree-level 6 point HEFT amplitude with 4 scalars and 2 outgoing gravitons, one_loop_5_point.wl     -File containing the 1-loop 5 point HEFT amplitude with 4 scalars and 1 outgoing graviton, loading_results.nb	-Notebook where the amplitudes can be loaded and the notation is explained.
+tree_level_5_point.m    -File containing the tree-level 5 point HEFT amplitude with 4 scalars and 1 outgoing gravitons, tree_level_6_point.m    -File containing the tree-level 6 point HEFT amplitude with 4 scalars and 2 outgoing gravitons, one_loop_5_point.wl     -File containing the 1-loop 5 point HEFT amplitude with 4 scalars and 1 outgoing graviton, loading_results.nb	-Notebook where all the amplitudes can be loaded and the notation is explained.
+1_loop_5_points_ex.nb	-Explanatory notebook for the 5 point  1-loop amplitude.